garffff-bot/garffff-bot.github.io/content/Hackmyvm/Easy/Coffeeshop.md

 /bin/bash /tmp/*.sh
 ```

-This is simply telling us that anything inside of the `/tmp` directory that has the `.sh` extension is being executed.
+This is simply telling us that anything inside of the `/tmp` directory that has the `.sh` extension will be executed.

 I will created an msfvenom payload: